-The enrichment option is ordinarily limited to juniors and seniors.
-Second-semester freshmen and sophomores will be considered at the discretion of the dean of undergraduate and graduate studies.
+- The enrichment option is ordinarily limited to juniors and seniors.
+Second-semester freshmen and sophomores will be considered at the discretion of the dean of undergraduate studies.

-Registration for an enrichment course is ordinarily processed during the schedule adjustment period through the Office of the Dean of Undergraduate and Graduate Studies.
+Registration for an enrichment course is ordinarily processed during the schedule adjustment period through the Office of the Dean of Undergraduate Studies.